-- The Regular Season begins in March and ends no later than July 22nd - REGULAR Interclub matches are played on week-ends - SENIOR Interclub matches are played on weekdays - Captains (with Club assistance) determine match dates and cart fees prior to March 14 - Each team competes in three home and three away matches for a total of six regular season matches.
+- A. The Regular Season begins in March and ends no later than July 16th - B. REGULAR Interclub matches are played on week-ends - C. SENIOR & SUPER SENIOR Interclub matches are played on weekdays (clubs with a team in each league may host/play matches on the same day) - D. Captains (with Club assistance) determine match dates and cart fees - E. Each team competes in three home and three away matches for a total of six regular season matches.